Mount Everest: Supplemental oxygen

 The 1996 disaster also introduced the issue of the guide's role in using bottled oxygen.

 Guide Anatoli Boukreev's decision not to use bottled oxygen was sharply criticised by Jon Krakauer.
 Boukreev's supporters (who include G. Weston DeWalt, who co-wrote The Climb) state that using bottled oxygen gives a false sense of security.
 Krakauer and his supporters point out that, without bottled oxygen, Boukreev could not directly help his clients descend.
-They state that Boukreev said that he was going down with client Martin Adams, but just below the south summit, Boukreev determined that Adams was doing fine on the descent and so descended at a faster pace, leaving Adams behind.
-Adams states in The Climb, "For me, it was business as usual, Anatoli's going by, and I had no problems with that."

 The low oxygen can cause a mental fog-like impairment of cognitive abilities described as "delayed and lethargic thought process, clinically defined as bradypsychia" even after returning to lower altitudes.
 In severe cases, climbers can experience hallucinations.
 Some studies have found that high-altitude climbers, including Everest climbers, experience altered brain structure.
-The effects of high altitude on the brain, particularly if it can cause permanent brain damage, continue to be studied.

 Autumn climbing

 Although generally less popular than spring, Mount Everest has also been climbed in the autumn (also called the "post-monsoon season").
 For example, in 2010 Eric Larsen and five Nepali guides summited Everest in the autumn for the first time in ten years.
 The autumn season, when the monsoon ends, is regarded as more dangerous because there is typically a lot of new snow which can be unstable.
 However, this increased snow can make it more popular with certain winter sports like skiing and snowboarding.
 Two Japanese climbers also summited in October 1973.

 Chris Chandler and Bob Cormack summited Everest in October 1976 as part of the American Bicentennial Everest Expedition that year, the first Americans to make an autumn ascent of Mount Everest according to the Los Angeles Times.
 By the 21st century, summer and autumn can be more popular with skiing and snowboard attempts on Mount Everest.
 During the 1980s, climbing in autumn was actually more popular than in spring.
 U.S. astronaut Karl Gordon Henize died in October 1993 on an autumn expedition, conducting an experiment on radiation.
 The amount of background radiation increases with higher altitudes.